aditya9211/Blur-and-Clear-Classification/README.md

 ```

 ## Code Structure
-Code are segmented as follows:
+Code is segmented as follows:

 1. Training Part :